 The solution is that you become the product not the VPN service.
 In order to pay all the costs, you will either be subject to lots of advertising injected into your browsing and internet use (simple to do).
 Or your internet connection itself will be used, hidden in the terms of conditions of ‘free VPNs’ like Hola is an agreement to let them resell your internet connection whilst you are connected.
 So while you browse through their service watch Netflix, unknown people will be using their paid service to browse anonymously using your connection and IP address.

 Scared?
 Well you should be imagine inviting a bunch of strangers in to use your internet connection completely anonymously – can you imagine the weirdos you’d get!!
 Remember anything downloaded would be logged to your IP address.
 If you’re going to use a free VPN I’d seriously suggest the hassle of advertising and spam inserted into your computer to be a more sensible option than letting a bunch of strangers download porn through your internet connection.
-Be safe, be sensible.
+Be safe, be sensible and try this solution – UK VPN free trial, at least you see what you’re going to get.